When it comes to healthy side dishes for a holiday meal or any busy weeknight, this Herb Whole Roasted Cauliflower is always a winner.

 - Dredge cauliflower head directly into the bowl, covering with yogurt.
 Use a spoon to get into the nooks and crannies.

-- Roast the cauliflower for approximately 45 minutes or until yogurt forms a browned shell.
+- Roast the cauliflower for approximately 1 hour or until yogurt forms a browned shell.
 Insert long wooden skewer into the center to test that it is cooked the whole way through.
-It should pass easily. ‘
+It should pass easily.
+The exact cooking time varies depending on how large the cauliflower is, larger could take up to 90 minutes, while a smaller head could only be 45 minutes.

 - Transfer to serving platter and cut into thick wedges.
 Serve with additional cold yogurt sauce.